Math Says Don't Slow Down At Red Lights

 So, if we want to preserve as much speed as possible, we might want to maximize the expected value of the final speed when the light turns green.
 This expected value will be calculated by using an integral to average the final speed over all possibilities for the unknown value \(t_g\):

-Expected final speed: \(\frac{1}{T}\int_0^T v(t_g) dt_g\)
+Expected final speed when the light turns green: \(\frac{1}{T}\int_0^T v(t_g) dt_g\)

 However, we now note that this integral is exactly equal to the expression which calculates the total distance traveled at time \(T\)!
-So, we just need an \(f(t)\) that maximizes distance traveled at time \(T\).
+So, we just need an \(v(t)\) that maximizes distance traveled at time \(T\).
 Given our assumption \(V > D/T\), we know it is possible to have a \(v(t)\) function that reaches \(D\) at time \(T\) (the function which stays at \(v=V\) until you reach the intersection and then comes to an abrupt halt at \(v=0\)).
 So, \(\int_0^T v(t_g) dt_g=D\) is possible.
 And \(\int_0^T v(t_g) dt_g>D\) is forbidden, because that means you plan to enter the intersection even if the light is red.
 Therefore, we’ve found our optimum!

 So, this is our answer.
-It’s totally inconsequential what you do with your breaks, just make sure you reach the intersection before you’re 100% sure the light will turn green.
+It’s totally inconsequential what you do with your brakes, just make sure you reach the intersection before you’re 100% sure the light will turn green.
+So, you can do lots of different braking patterns, and they will all lead to the same tiredness in your legs at the end of the day.
+Or do they…

 On second thought, maximizing the expected value of speed isn’t really the problem we initially set up.
 I really care about the tiredness in my legs, not the speed of my bike.
-And the tiredness in my legs is determined by energy consumption, not speed.
+And the tiredness in my legs is determined (roughly) by energy consumption, not speed.

 This would be our solution if going from 10 to 20 mph was exactly as easy as going from 0 to 10 mph.
 This is actually the case for rockets, where a certain amount of fuel gives you a certain amount of Delta-v (change in velocity), and kinetic energy doesn’t really matter (kinetic energy isn’t the intuitive quantity to use for rockets in flight because the ejected rocket fuel has different kinetic energy depending on what reference frame you’re considering).

 So if our bike was in space, this would be the right answer!
 But this is not the right answer for any propulsion method where you gain speed by pushing on a surface or fluid, as is the case for a bike, and basically everything else on earth.